covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Economic Expectations/ConsumptionPlansNext12Months.rst

        0 totally disagree, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 totally agree
             :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 If you think about the coronavirus outbreak at this moment and then look ahead to the next 12 months, do you agree with the following statements?
-Work less
+Work less ``exp_work_less``
- *Variable:* ``exp_work_less``

 .. csv-table::